 - Muscle spasms

-First step toward diagnosis will be a physical exam by one of our physicians.
-A herniated disc can also be diagnosed by X-Ray, MRI or CT scan.
+One of our physicians will give a physical exam to identify degenerative disc symptoms.
+A herniated disc can also be diagnosed by X-ray, MRI or CT scan.

-- If pain still continues and a definite identifiable problem exists then surgery may be needed.
-This is usually performed as an outpatient often using minimally invasive techniques by our Board Certified Fellowship and specialty trained surgeons who have had extensive experience with all types of spinal surgeries.
+- If pain continues, then surgery may be needed.
+Degenerative disc disease surgery is usually performed using minimally invasive techniques by our board-certified, fellowship- and specialty-trained surgeons

-- Some surgical options for back pain due to degenerative discs may be a minimally invasive fusion or an artificial disc replacement.
+- Some surgical options for back pain due to degenerative discs include minimally invasive fusion or an artificial disc replacement